iadicarlo/enso-iod-2Ma-paper/README.md

-# A 2 million year transient climate simulation reveals an opposing relationship between IOD and ENSO
+# A 2 million year climate simulation reveals an opposing relationship between IOD and ENSO

 [![DOI](https://zenodo.org/badge/1107786948.svg)](https://doi.org/10.5281/zenodo.17781292)

-This repository contains the analysis notebooks for the paper **"A 2 million year transient climate simulation reveals an opposing relationship between IOD and ENSO"**.
+This repository contains the analysis notebooks for the paper **"A 2 million year climate simulation reveals an opposing relationship between IOD and ENSO"**.

 ## Repository Structure